-Looking for ways to reduce worker compensation claims and improve route times, among other benefits, some municipalities and waste companies look to design changes from the refuse truck OEMs to assist.
-Parker's rotary actuators engineered for use on waste-receptacle dumpers have delivered.
+Looking for ways to reduce worker compensation claims and improve route times, amongst other benefits, some municipalities and waste companies look to design changes from refuse truck OEMs to assist.
+And, Parker's rotary actuators, engineered for use on waste-receptacle dumpers have delivered.

 Advantages of using carts and cart lifters include reduced worker compensation claims, faster route times and larger routes since workers don’t tire as quickly.
 The carts also improve street sanitation, reducing health risks by helping prevent animals from disturbing waste left outside overnight.

 The helical rotary actuator (painted black shown with arrows) provides 220 deg. of rotation, completely emptying carts.

 The heart of the lifter mechanism is a helical rotary actuator—a TorqBear Series Model T20-14E, manufactured by Parker Helac, Enumclaw, Wash.
 The 220 deg. of rotation produces a sharp and aggressive dumping angle that completely empties the contents of the cart.